vmware-tanzu/tanzu-cli/docs/plugindev/contract.md

   "name": "builder",
   "description": "Build Tanzu components",
   "target": "global",
-  "version": "v0.1.0-dev-18-g3531c92c",
+  "version": "v0.90.0",
   "buildSHA": "3531c92c",
   "digest": "",
   "group": "Admin",
   "docURL": "",
   "completionType": 0,
-  "pluginRuntimeVersion": "v0.0.2-0.20230321210330-330c29284da6"
+  "pluginRuntimeVersion": "v0.82.0"
 }
 ```

 ### `post-install`

-This command provides a means for a plugin to optionally implement some logic
+This command provides a means for a plugin to _optionally_ implement some logic
 to be invoked right after a plugin is installed.
 To provide a customized
 post-install behavior, plugin developers should provide a PostInstallHook as
 part of the PluginDescriptor.
 Said function will be called when the
-post-install command is invoked (every time a plugin is installed).
+post-install command is invoked (which happens every time a plugin is
+installed).

 ### `generate-docs`